varedz/Crewmate-Client/README.md

 #

-Crewmate Client is memory reader for Among Us
+Crewmate Client is memory reader for Among Us.

 # Installation